prolific-oss/cli/README.md

 Main features include:

 - Ability to list and filter studies.
+- Ability to list submissions for a given study.
 - Ability to list studies and define which fields to do display in a table format.
 - Ability to render details about a study, and the submissions.
 - Ability to create a Study via a YAML/JSON configuration file.